edgedb/edgedb-js/docs/index.rst

     $ npm install edgedb      # npm users
     $ yarn add edgedb         # yarn users

-There are two components of this library: the *driver* and the *query builder*.
+There are two components of this library:

+- Use the *driver* establishes a connection to your database and executes queries.
+- Use the *query builder* to write queries in a code-first, typesafe way (if you wish)

 The driver
 ==========